promregator/promregator/docs/config.md

 ## Group "promregator"
 This group configures the behavior of Promregator itself.
 It is mainly meant on how requests shall be handled, as soon as the Prometheus server starts to pull metrics.

+#### Option "promregator.defaultInternalRoutePort" (optional)
+Specifies the default port to use for internal routes if no `internalPort` is defined on a target.
+The default value for this is port `8080`.

 ### Subgroup "promregator.targets"
 Lists one or more Cloud Foundry applications, which shall be queried for metrics.
 The subgroup expects an item list, which contains additional mandatory properties